toggenation/directory-perm-save-and-restore/README.md

-# Perl File & Directory Permission Saver and Restorer #
+# File & Directory Permission Saver and Restorer #

 This script saves the current directory and child files & subdirecties ownership and permissions to a text file